Skip to content

 A harness for Anthropic’s “Claude Code” agent.

-Claude supports two authentication methods (auto-detected in this order):
+Claude supports four authentication methods (auto-detected in this precedence order):

 • API Key (api-key): Set ANTHROPIC_API_KEY in your host environment.
 Scion propagates this to the agent and pre-approves it in .claude.json so Claude Code does not prompt for confirmation.